 Similarly, $\displaystyle S_n(y) = B_n(y)-xB_n(y) = (1-y)\frac{(1+y)^n}{(1-y)^{n+1}} = \frac{(1+y)^n}{(1-y)^n}.$ \qedhere

 \end{proof}

-After deriving the formulas in Theorems~\ref{theorem:shell} and \ref{theorem:ball} and the generating functions in Theorems~\ref{theorem:genball} and \ref{theorem:genshell}, we searched Sloane's Online Encyclopedia of Integer Sequences (OEIS).
-We found $|S_n(d)|$ and $|B_n(d)|$ correspond to Sequences \href{http://oeis.org/A265014}{OEIS A265014} and \href{http:/oeis.org/A008288}{OEIS A008288}, both sequences have applications to cellular automata, and $|B_n(d)|$ correspond to the well-studied Delannoy numbers.
+From the formulas in Theorems~\ref{theorem:shell} and \ref{theorem:ball} and from generating functions in Theorems~\ref{theorem:genball} and \ref{theorem:genshell}, we found $|S_n(d)|$ and $|B_n(d)|$ correspond to Sequences \href{http://oeis.org/A265014}{OEIS A265014} and \href{http:/oeis.org/A008288}{OEIS A008288} in Sloane's Online Encyclopedia of Integer Sequences.
+Both sequences have applications to cellular automata, and $|B_n(d)|$ correspond to the well-studied Delannoy numbers.
 This result was previously independently derived by Zaitsev in 2017.
 The $(m,n)$th Delannoy number describes the number of paths from the origin to the integer point $(m,n)$, where, from each point $(i,j)$, $(i+1,j)$, $(i,j+1)$, and $(i+1,j+1)$ can be reached.